 There are generally two ways to prepare for a pitch.
 The first one is to have a general idea of what you are going to talk about and to improvise.
 The second is to learn the pitch by heart.

-Unless you have a lot of experience pitching and you have presented on this exact topic multiple times, the first option is a mistake.
+Unless you have a lot of experience presenting in public and you have pitched on this exact topic multiple times, the first option is a mistake.
 A few minutes is very little time, and even if you are not nervous, improvising will usually push you over the time limit.

 For most people, pitching sessions are a high-stress environment.
 There are multiple startups, multiple investors, time limits, and the stakes are high.
 Knowing your presentation word for word can give you peace of mind.